Harper College

 Service Learning: Schaumburg Trickster Cultural Center

-Description: exploring the history of the forced assimilation and cultural alienation of North American indigenous communities, and the contemporary strategies that aim to counter cultural injustice through culture-specific rituals, education, and community support.
+Description: research project exploring the history of the forced assimilation and cultural alienation of North American indigenous communities, and the contemporary strategies that aim to counter cultural injustice through culture-specific rituals, education, and community support.

 Student: Kausar M.